 What happens if I object to these sub-processors being added?

 To register an objection, simply log a support request stating your objection.
 Your objection will then be considered, and we'll let you know if we decide not to proceed with engaging the services of the proposed sub-processors.

 How do I get notified of new Sub-processors coming on board?

 There's a subscription function at the bottom of our sub-processor page on the website.
 Subscribe to the mailing list if you want to receive email notification whenever new sub-processors are on-boarded.

 Our sub-processor list contains the location of where sub-processors are based.

-If we use you to send messages from Australia to an Australian number, then is the message content, phone numbers, and related metadata are stored only in Australia?
+If we use you to send messages from Australia to an Australian number, then is the message content, phone numbers, and related metadata stored only in Australia?

-Yes, this is all held within AWS Australia as long as the sender/receiver is remaining in country.
+Yes, this is all held within AWS Australia as long as the sender/receiver is remaining in the country.